 When most Christian women envision their future husbands, they see all sorts of different, wonderful qualities.
 Even women in the world look for certain attributes in a man.
 Is he good-looking, does he have a college degree, make good money, treat women with respect, not drink too much?
 That is attractive to many a girl wanting a “good” guy.

 For ladies who have spent their childhood, teen years, and now moving on to adulthood, waiting for the man God is preparing – they too envision quite a stunning specimen of a human being called, “my future husband.”
 As girls, we write down our “future husband wish list,” (as if we are innocently and excitedly asking Santa Claus for the gift we’ve always wanted.)
 As teenagers, many of us have seen relationships form between the boys and girls at youth group and in school.
 Though there’s the ache to know what it feels like to have a boyfriend too, we console ourselves with the knowledge that our future husband will be “worth the wait.”
 As adults, we attend close friends’ and relatives’ weddings, all the while picturing the day when it will be our turn to wear the beautiful white gown and unite with the man of our dreams.

 As Christian women we want above all else, the man we marry to be spiritually strong and fit.
-And if you’re a “diamond in the rough,” you want a man who is equally rare: different from even the average, church-going, Bible-speaking man.

 While there is nothing wrong with looking for certain attributes and qualities desired in a husband, I have noticed over the past few years a danger: how easy it is to fall for the Christian man who appears a “cut above the rest.”